cat-haines/cathaines.com/_posts/2016-02-28-starting-over.md

 - thoughts
 ---

-When I'm in the mood for change, I usually try to create or advocate for small incremental steps rather than tearing down the existing structures and starting from scratch.. but sometimes, for a variety of reasons, I want to burn things to the ground.
+When I'm in the mood for change, I usually try to create or advocate for small incremental steps rather than tearing down the existing structures and starting from scratch.. but sometimes, for a variety of reasons, I just want to burn things to the ground.

 _I needed to burn some things down._